-Phentermine (Adipex-P, Suprenza) is an amphetamine-like prescription medication used to suppress appetite.
-It can help weight loss by decreasing your hunger or making you feel full longer.
+Phentermine (Adipex-P, Lomaira) is a prescription medicine used to lessen appetite.
+It can help weight loss by making you less hungry.
+Or it can help you feel full longer.

-Phentermine isn't a good option if you have heart disease, high blood pressure, an overactive thyroid gland or glaucoma.
-It also isn't for women who are pregnant, may become pregnant or are breast-feeding.
+Phentermine is one of the most prescribed weight-loss medicines.
+But it isn't a good choice for people with heart disease, high blood pressure, an overactive thyroid gland or glaucoma.
+It also isn't for people who are pregnant, may become pregnant or are breastfeeding.